Massachusetts Bay Transportation Authority: Public enterprise

 The old elevated railways proved to be an eyesore and required several sharp curves in Boston's twisty streets.
 The Atlantic Avenue Elevated was closed in 1938 amidst declining ridership and was demolished in 1942.
 As rail passenger service became increasingly unprofitable, largely due to rising automobile ownership, government takeover prevented abandonment and dismantlement.
 The MTA purchased and took over subway, elevated, streetcar, and bus operations from the Boston Elevated Railway in 1947.

 In the 1950s, the MTA ran new subway extensions, while the last two streetcar lines running into the Pleasant Street Portal of the Tremont Street Subway were substituted with buses in 1953 and 1962.
-In 1958, the MTA purchased the Highland branch from the Boston and Albany Railroad, reopening a year later as rapid transit line (now the Green Line D branch).
+In 1958, the MTA purchased the Highland branch from the Boston and Albany Railroad, reopening it a year later as a rapid transit line (now the Green Line D branch).

 While the operations of the MTA were relatively stable by the early 1960s, the privately operated commuter rail lines were in freefall.
 The New Haven Railroad, New York Central Railroad, and Boston and Maine Railroad were all financially struggling; deferred maintenance was hurting the mainlines while most branch lines had been discontinued.
 The 1945 Coolidge Commission plan assumed that most of the commuter rail lines would be replaced by shorter rapid transit extensions, or simply feed into them at reduced service levels.
 Passenger service on the entire Old Colony Railroad system serving the southeastern part of the state was abandoned by the New Haven Railroad in 1959, triggering calls for state intervention.
 Between January 1963 and March 1964, the Mass Transportation Commission tested different fare and service levels on the B&M and New Haven systems.
 Determining that commuter rail operations were important but could not be financially self-sustaining, the MTC recommended an expansion of the MTA to commuter rail territory.